 A. Poor or insufficient Keyword hashtags would be: flower, orchid, petals, greenhouse, indoor, pretty.

-B. Another contributor may use a similar photo with the same keywords but also added stem, tropical, flora, bloom, botany, beautiful, herbaceous, horticultural, Orchidaceae.
+B. Another contributor may use a similar photo with the same keywords but also added stem, tropical, flora, yellow bloom, botany, beautiful, herbaceous, horticultural, Orchidaceae.

 Can you see the difference?